libreas/libreas.github.io/ausgabe29/05kim/abstract.md

 ---

-**Abstract:** This article presents an approach to use the reference management software Zotero within the theological article database Index Theologicus to catalogue article metadata for a library management system.
+This article presents an approach to use the reference management software Zotero within the theological article database Index Theologicus to catalogue article metadata for a library management system.
 Zotero's Open Source nature and flexible architecture allowed us